CalCOFI Data Workflow Plan

 • validate_for_release(): Data quality checks

-• freeze_release(): Create immutable release
+• freeze_release() / write_parquet_outputs(strip_provenance=TRUE): Create immutable release

 • Strip provenance columns for clean public schema

-• Generate release notes
+• Generate release notes with cross-dataset integration summary

-2. Set up release structure
+2. Release structure

-• gs://calcofi-db/ducklake/releases/v2026.02/
+• gs://calcofi-db/ducklake/releases/{version}/

-• Parquet files + DuckLake catalog
+• Parquet files + manifest + RELEASE_NOTES.md

-• latest symlink to current release
+• latest pointer to current release

-3. Update calcofi4r for frozen access
+3. calcofi4r frozen access

 • cc_get_db(version = "latest"): Default to frozen releases